 But when you’re low on the health spectrum, this pattern changes.

-Instead of spiking in the morning, you might find you have elevated stress hormones in the evening, when you’re supposed to be winding down for sleep.
+Instead of spiking in the morning, you might have elevated stress hormones in the evening, when you’re supposed to be winding down.
 This leaves you feeling “wired and tired” — exhausted but unable to sleep.

-Typically when the pattern gets dysregulated, you’ll also find that you wake up in the middle of the night, around 3 AM or 4 AM, with a racing heart and dry mouth, unable to fall back asleep.
+You’ll also find that you wake up in the middle of the night, around 3 AM or 4 AM, with a racing heart and dry mouth.
+You’re unable to fall back asleep.
 This is a surefire sign that adrenaline has spiked early.

-Then if you can get back to sleep, you’ll most likely find that when you’re supposed to wake up, you’re out like a light.
+If you can get back to sleep, when you’re actually supposed to wake up you’re out like a light.
 The alarm goes off and you feel miserable trying to pull yourself out of bed.

 So how do you combat this dysregulated pattern?

-In the wild this would make sense — why contemplate your existence or solve complicated problems if we’re starving to death?
+In the wild this would make sense — why contemplate your existence or solve complicated problems if you’re starving to death?
 Much better to shut down that thinking and focus on finding food.

 So what’s the solution?

-Specifically, one nootropic compound called “phosphatidylserine”, or “PS” for short, has been widely researched and shown to decrease stress hormones like cortisol, while naturally improving cognitive function.
+Specifically, one nootropic compound called phosphatidylserine, or PS for short, decreases stress hormones like cortisol, according to research.
+It does this while naturally improving cognitive function at the same time.

-While PS is naturally occurring in the brain and you can get it from food, I recommend simply supplementing with it to get the adequate amounts needed for optimal effects.
+While PS is naturally occurring in the brain and you can get it from food, I recommend supplementation.
+A supplement will get you the adequate amounts needed for optimal effects.

-You might think that with a poor appetite you would eat less and therefore lose weight, but chronic stress makes you gain weight because it both reduces your total Calorie expenditure and increases the amount of Calories that get stored as fat.
+You might think that with a poor appetite you would eat less and therefore lose weight.
+But chronic stress makes you gain weight because it reduces your total caloric expenditure and increases the amount of calories that get stored as fat.

-If we look at why this might happen in the wild, it makes sense.
-During starvation, you would conserve as much energy as possible, and then store whatever energy you could get in the most energy-dense form possible — fat.
+In the wild, this makes sense.
+During starvation, you’d conserve as much energy as possible.
+Then, you store whatever energy you could get in the most energy-dense form possible — fat.

-Of course in our world with plentiful food, living under chronic stress just causes a shift towards increased fat storage, even in the face of a poor appetite (and increased cravings for energy-rich foods, aka junk foods).
+Of course, in our world with plentiful food, living under chronic stress causes a shift towards increased fat storage.
+This happens even in the face of a poor appetite (and increased cravings for energy-rich foods, a.k.a. junk foods).

-If you’ve tried losing weight but “hit a wall” despite diligently tracking your Calories and not overeating, there’s a good chance that stress is the culprit.
-The same goes if you feel intense cravings to binge on energy-rich foods or have poor, slow digestion.
+If you’ve tried losing weight but have “hit a wall” despite diligently tracking your calories and not overeating, there’s a good chance that stress is the culprit.
+The same goes if you feel intense cravings to binge or have poor, slow digestion.
 If you feel like food sits in your stomach like a rock, it’s typically a sign of poor digestion.

 I’ve been on both sides of this.